 Engineering a Cultural Hijack: The LEGO Batman Edition

-The Scale: This wasn't a one-off spot.
-It was a multi-channel ecosystem across film, digital, social, and experiential (the life-size LEGO Batmobile).
+This wasn't a one-off spot.
+It was a multi-channel; across film, digital, social, and experiential (including a life sized LEGO Batmobile ).

 Honors and Awards